apiato/documentation/docs/components/main-components/models.md

 - All Models MUST be placed in the `app/Containers/{Section}/{Container}/Models` directory.
 - All Models MUST extend the `App\Ship\Parents\Models\Model` class.
   - The parent extension SHOULD be aliased as `ParentModel`.
+- All User Models MUST extend the `App\Ship\Parents\Models\UserModel` class.
+  - The parent extension SHOULD be aliased as `ParentUserModel`.

 ## Folder Structure